 - Now, you can enter the number where you wish to receive calls instead and tap on the back arrow to confirm changes.

-From now onwards, any call that comes to your iPhone will show up on your designated secondary number and this way, no voicemails will be saved inside iOS.
+From now on, any call that comes to your iPhone will show up on your designated secondary number, and this way, no voicemails will be saved inside iOS.

 That's it.
 By now, you might have successfully deactivated voicemail on your iPhone.
-Keep in mind that you will continue to get incoming calls and see the calls you missed, even when voicemail is disabled.
+Even with voicemail off, you'll still get incoming calls and see missed calls.
 You can always verify whether voicemail is active on your phone by contacting your number from another device or asking someone you know to ring you.